TWLOPA/aurix-demo/docs/TECHNICAL_DECISIONS.md

 Voice conversations are latency-sensitive.
 Users notice delays of even a few hundred milliseconds.
 The "Air" designation suggests this is a latency-optimised variant, and in practice, response times felt immediate rather than noticeably delayed.
 This creates a natural conversational experience that would be difficult to achieve with slower models.

 **Cost Efficiency**
 ElevenLabs prices conversational AI by usage, and the platform-native model is included in that pricing structure.
 This simplifies cost modelling for enterprise customers—there is no separate LLM billing to track or optimise.
-For an FDS advising customers on production deployments, this pricing simplicity is valuable.
+When advising customers on production deployments, this pricing simplicity is valuable.

 **Continuous Improvement**
 By using ElevenLabs' own model, we benefit from their ongoing improvements.
 As they optimise GLM-4.5-Air for conversational use cases, our agent automatically benefits without requiring configuration changes.
 This is a practical advantage over manually selecting and managing third-party model integrations.

 **The Right Tool for the Job**
 Rather than assuming a well-known model name would be "better," we tested the platform's default and found it met all requirements.
-Part of the FDS role is helping customers avoid over-engineering.
+Part of the deployed strategist role is helping customers avoid over-engineering.
 If the platform-native option works well, that is often the right choice—it reduces complexity, simplifies support, and aligns incentives with the platform provider.

 In customer engagements, I would validate this choice through A/B testing with a small percentage of production traffic, but for most deployments, the platform default provides the right balance of performance, cost, and maintainability.